 |Shell||5, 6, 8||24,565||5||20,069||6, 8, 10||30,249|

-- Grit blasting for paint preparation causes airborne particles with potential to contaminate surrounding properties and foul equipment.
+- Grit blasting for paint preparation creates airborne particles that can contaminate surrounding properties, and dirty equipment

-- Grit blasting and painting requires personnel to work at heights.
-This necessity is eliminated with SS tanks as there is no need to paint.
-This reduces the potential of falls and WHS issues.
+- Grit blasting and painting for carbon steel tanks requires personnel to work at heights.
+Stainless steel tanks eliminate the need to paint at heights, reducing the risks of falls and WHS issues

-- On-Site duration: fabrication of an A&G stainless steel tank is generally much quicker than a CS tank, in particular with field erected vessels.
+- On-site duration – fabrication of an A&G stainless steel tank is generally much quicker than a carbon steel tank, specifically field-erected vessels

 Table 2: Based on 810m2 surface area @ $240 m2